mkostanbaeva/test1/mediastorage-api.md

 ##downloadinfo
 ###Description
-The handler is used to find out where the data are physically located.
+Handle is used to find out where the data are physically located.
 Used as follows - *hostname:port/downloadinfo-$namespace/$group/$filename*, where is  *$group/$filename* is value from `key` attribute `post` tag in answer from write operation.
 For namespace with a static group - *hostname:port/downloadinfo-$namespace/$filename*.

 ###HTTP response codes
 200 - Ok, <br/>